 Generalized Anxiety Disorder (GAD) is an exaggeration of normal worries and anxieties.
 This anxiety disorder can be quite devastating.
-The anxiety and worry about everyday events is often all-consuming and affects every aspect of daily life.
+The anxiety and worry about everyday events are often all-consuming and affect every aspect of daily life.

 Many of us worry about the stresses and strains of daily life.
 We worry about money, the children, the house, our health and a million other things.
 A certain degree of worry is obviously, healthy and even helpful.

 However, the worry associated with Generalized Anxiety Disorder is constant and usually out of proportion to the situation.
 Often, people with GAD indulge in catastrophic thinking or worst-case-scenarios.

 For example, your child fails a math test, you mull this over in your mind . . . and the worry starts.
 My child has failed his math test.
 He is not very good at math; this means that he will fail in education.
 My child will not go to university or get a good job, therefore he will be a homeless person.

 The above is an example of worst-case scenario thinking, so the anxious mind has taken a giant leap from one failed minor test to a life in ruins.